openstack/horizon/doc/source/topics/tutorial.rst

         name = _("Visualizations")
         slug = "visualizations"

-In practice, a dashboard class will usually contain more information, such as a list of panels, which panel is the default, and any roles required to access this dashboard::
+In practice, a dashboard class will usually contain more information, such as a list of panels, which panel is the default, and any permissions required to access this dashboard::

     class VizDash(horizon.Dashboard):